Database Operations Guide

 In the Nexty.dev source code, you can globally search for .rpc

-to see RPC functions applied in methods that add credits after user payments.
-Their function logic is in the corresponding data table definition files under the data
+to see RPC functions used in methods that add credits after user payments.
+Their function logic is defined in the corresponding data table definition files under the supabase/migration

 folder.